Goals

 Calorie Tracking for Weight Maintenance

-• Balancing social eating and lifestyle flexibility with tracking accuracy.
+• Balancing meals out, social events, and everyday flexibility with steady habits.3,4

 Beyond the Deficit: Why Calorie Tracking is Your Maintenance Ally